ipfabric/docs/docs/Getting_Started/Platform_First_Steps/Configuration_Wizard/10_-_Schedule_System_Maintenance.md

+---
+description: To ensure the platform’s good health, it’s highly recommended to run the System Maintenance on regular basis that you can configure in the platform.
+---

 # 10 - Schedule System Maintenance

 To ensure the platform’s good health, it’s highly recommended to run the System Maintenance on a regular basis.
 The recommended frequency for System Maintenance is once a day.